KitKatClub: Name origin

 The name KitKatClub is inspired by the frivolous Berliner nightclub featured in the American musical Cabaret.
 Harold Prince's Cabaret was set in Berlin in the early 1930s, against the backdrop of the ascent of the Nazi party, at a burlesque theatre called the "Kit Kat Club".
 The name originated from the Kit-Cat Club, an 18th-century English liberal political society.

+Followers

+The KitKatClub has served as an example in many countries for open-minded parties of new generations, where a sex-positive attitude merges with electronic music.
+The Ministry of Freedom club in Budapest also traces its image back to the KitKatClub, considering it the most important role model in terms of dress code and the experience of sexual freedom.